WebDevStudios/nextjs-wordpress-starter/README.md

 ---

-## Backend Info (WordPress)
+## 🔧 Backend Info (WordPress)

 A vanilla WordPress install hosted at [WP Engine](https://nextjs.wpengine.com) with the following plugins are installed:

-**Advanced Custom Fields Pro** - At WebDevStudios we leverage ACF to handle custom post meta and [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/).
+1. `Advanced Custom Fields Pro`: At WebDevStudios we leverage ACF to handle custom post meta and [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/).

-**reSmush.it Image Optimizer** - Keeps image sizes small by optimizing them on upload.
+2. `reSmush.it Image Optimizer`: Keeps image sizes small by optimizing them on upload.

-**WDS SSO** - Used as our internal single-sign on service.
+3. `WDS SSO`: Used as our internal single-sign on service.

-**WP GraphQL, WP GraphiQL, and WP GraphQL JWT Authentication** - GraphQL is installed on the WordPress backend and the endpoint is: `https://nextjs.wpengine.com/graphql`
+4. `WP GraphQL, WP GraphiQL, and WP GraphQL JWT Authentication`: GraphQL is installed on the WordPress backend and the endpoint is: `https://nextjs.wpengine.com/graphql`

 You can use GrapiQL to build queries in the [WordPress Dashboard](https://nextjs.wpengine.com/wp-admin/admin.php?page=wp-graphiql%2Fwp-graphiql.php).
-Those queries can be copied and pasted right into the Next.js Frontend.
+Those queries can be copied and pasted right into the frontend.
 You can view the current list of GraphQL queries in [/lib/api.js](https://github.com/WebDevStudios/nextjs-wordpress-starter/blob/main/lib/api.js) JWT Authentication allows the frontend to talk to the backend.

-**WP Migrate DB Pro** - Used for moving database and files between environments.
+5. `WP Migrate DB Pro`: Used for moving database and files between environments.

-**There is no frontend for WordPress**, but it is running [wd_s](https://github.com/WebDevStudios/wd_s). wd_s houses `/acf-json` and other functions for building ACF Blocks. *If you try to view the WordPress frontend, you will be redirected back to the WordPress dashboard.*
+6. `There is no frontend for WordPress`: But it is running [wd_s](https://github.com/WebDevStudios/wd_s). wd_s houses `/acf-json` and other functions for building ACF Blocks. *If you try to view the WordPress frontend, you will be redirected back to the WordPress dashboard.*

 ---

-## Workflow
+## 💻 Workflow

 Contributing to this project is a lot like any other WDS project...